alyssaqle/alyssaqle/README.md

   Applied **SVM and Random Forest** models to predict adult mental health outcomes from childhood support indicators; achieved 62–80% accuracy with recall-focused tuning.
 Used **PCA and feature analysis** to uncover patterns and presented findings with social and behavioral context.

 - **Technical Manager @ Develop for Good**
-  Led a cross-functional team building a website for an education non-profit; streamlined donor flows and documented analytics needs.
+  Led a cross-functional team in creating a new website for an education non-profit.
+Improved donor experience by streamlining the donation flow, highlighted impact stories, and documented analytics requirements for future tracking.

-- **Data Analyst (Intern) @ RunBuggy**
+- **Data Science Intern @ RunBuggy**
   Explored repo yard performance using clustering & classification; built dashboards to support operational decision-making.

 - **Board Member @ SASE UCSD**